ufrgs-hyman/meican/docs/guide/migration.md

 #####1.
 Backup of the certficate

 Your new server will have the same domain?
-If yes, you need a backup of the certficate.
+If yes, you need a backup of the all files from **certificates** folder.

 #####2.
 Backup of the configurations

-Backup the following files from config`s folder: "db.php", "mailer.php" and "params.php".
+Backup the following files from "config" folder: "db.php", "mailer.php" and "params.php".

 #####3.
 Backup of the database

 Export the MEICAN database.
-By default the database name is "meican2".
+By default the database name is **meican2**.
 Overwrite #USER# and #PASS# with your credentials and execute this command:

 ```
 mysqldump -u #USER# -p#PASS# --databases meican2 > backup.sql